 Sanction Scanner Solution

 Sanction Scanner collects and structures more than 1000 sanctions and monitoring lists of the regulatory and law enforcement agencies of more than 200 countries with Artificial Intelligence support.
 Businesses can scan not only organizations and individuals but also planes and ships in their Sanction Scanner data.
 Businesses can perform a more efficient and secure AML control with our structured data.
 It can create custom search options based on the risk levels of businesses and reduce false positives.
-Sanction Scanner also offers business scanning features such as name, identification number, passport, local identification.
+Sanction Scanner also offers business scanning features such as name, identification number, passport, and local identification.

-Moreover, Sanction Scanner collects and structures PEP list and sanctions data from all over the world through AI support.
+Moreover, Sanction Scanner collects and structures PEP lists and sanctions data from all over the world through AI support.
 Businesses can check their customers by name, identification number, or passport number in the global PEP list with Sanction Scanner solutions.
 The Sanction Scanner presents the results of your sanction and PEP screening in easy-to-understand reports in seconds, and we can present these reports in both detail and summary.
 With the Sanction Scanner solution, all results of a PEP person sought are given one after the other, so you can minimize your processing load.
 Businesses can thus identify high-risk customers and take a risk-based approach.

 Choose Sanction Scanner solutions, let's not only minimize your risk but also minimize your workload and offer you the easiest user experience.
 You can talk to us for detailed information or request a demo to review our products, please do not hesitate!